 - Art, eg, paintings, sculptures

-But this guide is first and foremost about investing in stock markets.
+But this guide is first and foremost about investing in stock markets - it's most people's first experience of investing.
 And putting your cash into these markets is exactly what it says on the tin: you buy shares in one or more companies with the aim of making a profit.